wp-plugins/mashsharer/readme.txt

 == Changelog ==

 Attention: This 2.0.0 version is a major update and uses new css3 buttons and vector scalable icon fonts which are much easier to modify, sharper and more beautiful.
 As a drawback your old css styles will no longer be compatible with this share buttons.
+Please make sure that you have the latest responsive Add-On and network Add-On before you install it.

 If you already use an older version of Mashshare and you did a lot of customizing work for your buttons, test this update first before you install it.
 Converting your old share buttons to the new ones will be easy